regal/regal/docs/roadmap.md

 ## 3. Eliminate the `Agent.static` method and use context-aware instantiation

-Since all agents are immutable until they're being used by the `GameInstance`, there no longer needs to be a functional differentation between static and nonstatic agents.
+Since all agents are immutable until they're being used by the `GameInstance`, there no longer needs to be a functional differentiation between static and nonstatic agents.

 All agents, no matter the scope in which they're declared, must be tracked with the game instance before they can be used.